geminilabs/site-reviews-v2/readme.txt

 = 2.2.1 (2017-05-06) =
 - Added hook that runs immediately after a review has successfully been submitted (site-reviews/local/review/submitted)
-- use new IP detection when submitting a review
+- Use new IP detection when submitting a review

 = 2.2.0 (2017-05-03) =
 - [feature] use Google's Invisible reCAPTCHA on submission forms